Aceable Agent Logo

 • Get sponsorship from a licensed real estate broker

 Every state makes its own requirements for obtaining a real estate license.
-For example, some states require that license applicants be at least 21 years old.
-One thing that’s fairly consistent from state to state is that real estate education must be provided by an accredited university, college, or state-approved real estate school.
+One thing that’s fairly consistent from state to state is that you need to complete real estate education at an accredited university, college, or state-approved real estate school.

-Once a person has earned a real estate license it isn’t a completely done deal.
-Agents must complete continuing education and go through the renewal steps in order to maintain their active licensed status.
-State licensing boards decide how much continuing education is needed as well as how often an agent must renew their license.
+Once a person has earned a real estate license, they must complete continuing education and go through the renewal steps to maintain their active licensed status.
 Typically, licenses have to be renewed every 2-4 years.

 Real estate agents also have to continue to work under the supervision of a licensed broker.
 Although licensed real estate agents manage their own micro-businesses and handle all the day-to-day duties, they technically work for their broker.